 --justlaunch- If set, does not print the application output in the console.

---release- If set, produces a release build.
+--release-If set, produces a release build by running webpack in production mode and native build in release mode.
 Otherwise, produces a debug build.

 --device- Specifies a connected device/emulator to start and run the app.

 <Device ID>is the index or

 Device Identifierof the target device as listed by the